A. Israel and the remnant of grace.

 iv.
 “It is impossible to entertain an exegesis which understands Israel here in a different sense from Israel in verse 25.”
 (Bruce)

 e.
 Will be saved: This states clearly for us that God is not finished with Israel as a nation or a distinct ethnic group.
-Though God has turned the focus of His saving mercies away from Israel on to the Gentiles, He will turn it back again.
+Though God has turned the focus of His saving mercies away from Israel specifically and onto the Gentiles generally, He will turn it back again.

 i.
-This simple passage refutes those who insist that God is forever done with Israel as Israel, and that the Church is the New Israel and inherits every promise ever made to national and ethnic Israel of the Old Testament.
+This simple passage refutes those who insist that God is forever done with Israel as a people and that the Church is the New Israel and inherits every promise ever made to national and ethnic Israel of the Old Testament.

 ii.
 We are reminded of the enduring character of the promises made to national and ethnic Israel (Genesis 13:15 and 17:7-8).
 God is not “finished” with Israel, and Israel is not “spiritualized” as the church.

 iii.
-While we do see and rejoice in a continuity of God’s work throughout all His people through all generations, we still see a distinction between Israel and the Church - a distinction that Paul is sensitive to here.
+While we see and rejoice in a continuity of God’s work throughout all His people through all ages, we also see a distinction between Israel and the Church – a distinction that Paul is sensitive to here.

 f.
 All Israel will be saved: This does not mean there will be a time when every last person of Jewish descent will be saved.
 Instead, this is a time when Israel as a whole will be a saved people, and when the nation as a whole (especially its leadership) embraces Jesus Christ as Messiah.

 i.
-Even as the apostasy of Israel did not extend to every last Jew, so the salvation of Israel will not extend to every last Jew; Paul is speak of the “mass” of Jews when he says all Israel.
-“All Israel is a recurring expression in Jewish literature, where it need not mean ‘every Jew without a single exception’, but ‘Israel as a whole.’ “ (Bruce)
+Even as the apostasy of Israel did not extend to every last Jew, so the salvation of Israel will not extend to every last Jew; Paul is speaking of the “mass” of Jews when he says all Israel.
+“All Israel is a recurring expression in Jewish literature, where it need not mean ‘every Jew without a single exception’, but ‘Israel as a whole.’”
+(Bruce)

 ii.
 And, when all Israel will be saved, they will be saved through embracing Jesus Christ as Messiah – as unlikely as this seems.
 They are not saved with some peculiar “Jewish” salvation.